Tips for Academic Success

 - If you are struggling with time management, and most students do, particularly the first year in college, go to the PASS Office to talk with someone.

 - Do you think you have studied and prepared well for an exam and then got to the classroom that day and gone blank?
-Get help from the PASS Office on the best ways to prepare for exams, particularly if you have exam anxiety.
+Get help from the PASS Office on the best ways to prepare for exams.

 - If you are enrolled in a math course and are having difficulty, or just want someone to go over the material with you to make sure you fully understand it, go to the Math Center on the third floor in Hyde Hall.